 For just 5 weeks, Chess is returning to London’s West End for the first time in over 30 years.
 Starring Michael Ball and Alexandra Burke, this epic musical takes to the stage at the London Coliseum with the English National Opera for a limited season.
 Don’t miss out and book your tickets for the May bank holiday weekend now.

 Underbelly Festival is celebrating its 10th birthday, so head over to Southbank this May bank holiday for a mix of entertainment, outdoor bars and international street food.
 From acrobatic circus performers and to children’s theatre, there’s something for all the family!
 The food stalls and bars are free to visit and most shows cost less than £20 for a ticket!

-May bank holiday means summer is on its way, so what better way to celebrate than by getting out and about in London, whatever the weather.
+May marks the first summer bank holiday in London and the warmer months are on the way, so what better way to celebrate than by getting out and about in London, whatever the weather.

 Hyde Park is especially beautiful when spring has sprung.
 Head to the park with a picnic and football or hire a boat or bike for a few hours and finish off your trip with an ice cream in one of the waterside cafes.
 There are also lots of statues and memorials to be found, including one of Peter Pan which is tucked away in Kensington Gardens.